This post contains affiliate links.

 This is where the recliner chair really helps the patient.

-There is a concept in rehabilitation that is referred to by therapists as “the loose-pack position” of a joint.
+There is a concept in physical therapy that is referred to by therapists as “the loose-pack position” of a joint.

 Loose-pack position simply means the position where the specific joint is placed in a position whereas all portions of the joint capsule are in their relaxed state and all portions of the joint capsule are under no stress.